2 Days in Sedona: Your Expert Weekend in Sedona Itinerary (2025)

 adobe and mosaic masonry of the tlaquepaque arts and shopping center

+Work some of your breakfast off at the outdoor market called Tlaquepaque Arts & Shopping Village.
 Tlaquepaque is such a fun place to shop!
 It’s a Spanish-inspired outdoor market (they call it a crafts village, which just about sums it up!)

+It’s filled with handmade shops, art galleries, and music.
+The beauty of Tlaquepaque is worth seeing!
 As soon as you walk under the adobe-inspired gateway you’re transported into a beautiful garden area with ivy vines growing on every wall, water features flowing from the courtyard and decorations strung high above the walkway.

 It’s easy to spend hours here soaking up the atmosphere and enjoying the treasures you’ll find in the small shops.
+My favorite shop is Natural Wonders.

-It’s full of beautiful crystallized rocks, precious gems. and ancient fossils.
+I’ve always been a rock geek, collecting weird-shaped rocks as a kid, and here you’ll find all sorts of beautiful crystallized rocks, precious gems. and ancient fossils.
 It’s part gallery, part store and it always leaves me in awe at how beautiful the world is.

 Note: If you want to buy Native American jewelry, be sure to buy it from a Native artist who will benefit from the purchase.
 Unfortunately many white artists in Sedona and elsewhere steal Native designs and sell their intellectual property for profit.